 It depends.
 Replacement cost premiums are higher but will provide a higher payout when it comes time to replace a lost or damaged item.
-Actual cash value payouts will be lower, but you’ll also pay a lower premium for this feature.
+Actual cash value payouts will typically be lower, but you’ll also pay a lower premium for this feature.
 You might want to speak with your insurance agent to see which is right for you.

 Does my home insurance policy use replacement value or actual cash value?

 The easiest way to determine whether your policy has replacement value or ACV is to consult your home insurance policy documents.
 If you can’t find this information, you may want to call your insurance agent, who can speak to the specifics of your policy.
-Your dwelling coverage will always include replacement cost coverage up to certain limits.

 Does actual cash value only apply to homeowners insurance?